 A tool like an employee app can play all of these roles—it can be mobile but it can also work on desktop.
 Such a platform can be a great front door to an Office 365 environment, for example, with tools like SharePoint, Yammer, or Teams.

-Why It’s Imperative to Improve Your IC Right Now
+Conclusion: Why You Need to Improve Your IC Right Now

 The touchpoints that employees have with their workplaces play a vital role in how they stay motivated, informed, and engaged with what they do.
 Just as technology has become a crucial part of our personal lives, the tech environment in the workplace is of great importance to the employee experience.
 In this transformative era of hyper-modern organizations, competitiveness depends upon the ability to manage change.
 Especially for businesses with large, widely distributed workforces, keeping pace with rapid innovation requires modern tools that can effectively keep all employees fully informed.